Chapmip/micropython-stm32-examples/README.md

 ### `c10.spi_test_ext()`

-Read from the external Bosch BMP280 digital temperature and pressure sensor over the SPI bus using a stack of bare-metal methods addressing the STM32 SPI2 peripheral block
+Read from the external Bosch BMP280 digital temperature and pressure sensor over the SPI bus using a stack of bare-metal methods addressing the STM32 SPI2 peripheral block.

-*Note: the calculation of temperature and pressure from the raw readings is a complex computation that needs to take into account the calibration values that are pre-programmed into the device, so this procedure is not implemented and raw readings only are returned*
+*Note: the calculation of temperature and pressure from the raw readings is a complex computation that needs to take into account the calibration values that are pre-programmed into the device, so this procedure is not implemented and raw readings only are returned.*

 ### Time-critical section (inline assembler)